-2022 AED '000 2021 AED '000 Approved and contracted 370,659 275,635
+organically development are as follows: 2023 AED '000 20 2 2 AED '000 Approved and contracted 1,144,523 370,659

-The above commitments represents the value of contracts entered into by the Group including contracts entered for construction of properties, net of invoices received and accruals made at that date.
+The above commitments represent the value of contracts entered into by the Group including contracts entered for construction of properties, net of any payables or accruals at year-end.

-The above does not include any commitments to related parties (2021: AED 9,937 thousand) (note 26).
+The above does not include any commitments to related parties (2022: AED Nil).

-28 DIVIDENDS
+28 Dividends